 Get to know Joe White

-Two years in a row Fringe World Festival best comedy Award winning comedian Joe White, formal name Tilahun Hailu, is one of six siblings born to Ethiopian parents Yezina and Mulu.
+Three years in a row Fringe World Festival best comedy Award winning comedian and recipient of the West Australian newspaper comedy choice award Joe White, formal name is Tilahun Hailu.
+He is one of six siblings born to Ethiopian parents Yezina and Mulu.
 Amidst love, heartbreak, failure and success Joe has always tried to find the upside in life and this has been his inspiration for pursuing comedy.
 He has experienced many hardships in life and this has taught him the value of laughter in life.
 Now his passion is to make others laugh too.

 Joe’s career started out with the launch of his first solo show "Ethiopian & Not Hungry".
-These sold out shows attracted hundreds of people and he has already won the following awards:
+These days you can find him touring nationally or internationally with his most recent show "Ethiopian & Still Not Hungry" and he has already won the following awards:

 oWeekly WINNER of Best comedy at Perth Fringe World Festival 2020